benbodhi/clank/README.md

    - Copy this token - you'll need it for your `.env` file
    - Keep this token secret and never share it

-3. **Create Required Roles**
-   Create the following roles in your Discord server:

-   FID-based roles:
-   - Role for FIDs below 1,000
-   - Role for FIDs below 5,000
-   - Role for FIDs below 10,000

-   Follower-based roles:
-   - Role for 5,000+ followers
-   - Role for 10,000+ followers
-   - Role for 20,000+ followers
-   - Role for 50,000+ followers
-   - Role for 100,000+ followers
-   - Role for 200,000+ followers

-4. **Get Role IDs**
+3. **Role Setup**
-   - Enable Developer Mode in Discord (User Settings > App Settings > Advanced > Developer Mode)
+   - Enable Developer Mode in Discord (User Settings > App Settings > Advanced)
+   - Create the roles listed in the Environment Variables section above
-   - Right-click each role and click "Copy ID"
+   - Right-click each role and "Copy ID" to get the role IDs
-   - Add these IDs to your `.env` file with their corresponding variable names
+   - Add these IDs to your `.env` file
+   - Ensure the bot's role is higher than all notification roles

-5. **Invite Bot to Server**
+4. **Invite Bot to Server**
    - Go to OAuth2 > URL Generator
    - Select the following scopes:
      - `bot`